chotomirza/davidtest.github.io/_publications/2010-a-new-way-to-think-about-confidence-ranges.md

 ---
-title: "A new way to think about confidence ranges "
+title: "A new way to think about confidence ranges"
 collection: publications
 permalink: /publication/a-new-way-to-think-about-confidence-ranges
 year: "2010"